British Rail Class 57: Rail Operations Group

-During October 2018, the Rail Operations Group (ROG) confirmed a long term lease for two Class 57 owned by Direct Rail Services.
+During October 2018, the Rail Operations Group (ROG) confirmed a long-term lease for two Class 57 owned by Direct Rail Services.
 In October 2019, it was confirmed that ROG would lease a third Class 57/3 from Direct Rail Services.
-In March 2022, it was announced that the lease of the three Class 57s would be terminated and the locomotives returned to Direct Rail Services.
+In March 2022, it was announced that the lease of the four Class 57s would be terminated and the locomotives returned to Direct Rail Services.

 Virgin Trains West Coast

-During April 2002, Virgin Trains West Coast signed a deal with Porterbrook for the rebuilding of 12 Class 47s into Class 57/3s; these were to provide a fleet of locomotives for rescue duties as well as to drag electric trains along routes that lacked overhead wires to power them directly.
-The first of these locomotives were delivered in June 2002.
+During April 2002, Virgin Trains West Coast signed a deal with Porterbrook for the rebuilding of 12 Class 47s into Class 57/3s, to create a fleet of locomotives for rescue duties, as well as haul electric trains along routes that lacked overhead wires to power them directly.
+The first of the locomotives was delivered in June 2002.
 After the discovery of structural defects, 47844 and 47849, which were to become 57307 and 57303, were replaced after they had been stripped down.

 After it was announced by the Strategic Rail Authority during June 2003 that Class 390 Pendolinos would operate along the North Wales Coast Line to Holyhead hauled by Class 57/3s, a further four were ordered to expand Virgin's fleet.
-Furthermore, it was decided to fit the fleet with Dellner retractable couplings; the original 12 Class 57/3s were also retrofitted as such from October 2003.
+Furthermore, it was decided to fit the fleet with Dellner retractable couplings, and the original 12 Class 57/3s were retrofitted with the coupling from October 2003.

 From spring 2005, Class 57/3s were used to haul two daily Virgin services from Crewe to Holyhead, complementing the Class 221 Super Voyagers that covered the other North Wales services.
 The downside of this arrangement was that whilst the Class 390 Pendolino sets are longer and have the added advantage of running off OHLE south of Crewe, coupling and uncoupling at Crewe added to the journey time.
-From December 2008, all North Wales Coast services were operated by Super Voyagers, except for one Saturday service formed of a Class 57/3 and Class 390 Pendolino set.
-However, this too was converted to Voyager operation in November 2012.
+From December 2008, all North Wales Coast services were operated by Super Voyagers, except for one Saturday service, formed by a Class 57/3 and Class 390 Pendolino set.
+However, that was also converted to Voyager operation in November 2012.

-As a nod to their purpose as rescue engines, Virgin named the engines after characters and vehicles from Thunderbirds.
-In keeping with this theme, the engines also bore special plates with the International Rescue logo above their regular nameplates including:
+As a nod to their purpose as rescue engines, Virgin named the engines after characters and vehicles from the TV series Thunderbirds.
+In keeping with that theme, the engines also bore special plates with the International Rescue logo above their regular nameplates including: